dkumor/rtcbot/examples/basics/README.md

 ## Generalizing to Audio

-The above code examples created a video stream, and displayed it in a window.
+The above code examples all created a video stream, and displayed it in a window.
 RTCBot uses _exactly the same_ API for **everything**.
 This means that we can trivially add audio to the previous example:

 ```python
 import asyncio